GoogleCloudPlatform/functions-framework-php/README.md

 variable to `event`.
 For more details on this signature type, check out the Google Cloud Functions documentation on
 [background functions](https://cloud.google.com/functions/docs/writing/background#cloud_pubsub_example).

+# CloudEvents Support

+The Functions Framework will soon support [CloudEvents](http://cloudevents.io).
+Please contact the repository owners if you're intersted in trying this feature.

 # Contributing